piyush4267/PredemicAI/README.md

 ## Overview

-EpidemicAI is a machine learning pipeline that predicts the spread of infectious diseases using historical outbreak data, demographic factors, and government policy indicators.
+PredemicAI is a machine learning pipeline that predicts the spread of infectious diseases using historical outbreak data, demographic factors, and government policy indicators.
 Built for the **Epidemic Spread Prediction** hackathon track.

 ### What It Does